 For this summer 2021 the Spanish General Directorate of Traffic has updated its list of speed cameras in the province of Málaga, with a total of 54 speed cameras.
 It is expected to be a busy summer in terms of travelling around our beautiful province and if we prefer to spend our money on cold beers and pescaito instead of fines, it is worth bearing in mind where these fixed speed cameras (properly signposted), stretch radars (those that force you to respect the maximum speed limit for several kilometres) and hidden mobile speed cameras are located.

-In Spain take place each year over 4,000,000 traffic offences, of which about half (46 %) belong to speeding.
+In Spain are issued more than 4,000,000 road fines every year, of which around half (46 %) relate to speeding.

-The province of Malaga currently has some 22 fixed radars and more than 50 camouflaged radars distributed between both the A-7 and the A-45, as well as secondary roads.
+The province of Malaga currently has 54 speed cameras, of which more than 30 are camouflaged, distributed between the A-7 and A-45, as well as secondary roads.

-Exceeding the speed limits can get really expensive: Fines for speeding range from 100 euros without loss of points to 600 euros and the possibility of jail.
+Exceeding the speed limits can be very expensive: Fines for speeding range from 100 euros without loss of points, up to 600 euros and the possibility of imprisonment.

 Mediterranean Motorway A-7

 Faro de Calaburras, Mijas km.
 200,1-205,2 Stretch radar 80 km/h